-Every visitor, unless exempted, must apply for and obtain a visa before appearing at a Port of Entry (POE).
-All visitors who are required to obtain a visa must be in possession of the visa when they appear at a POE.
+Every visitor, unless exempted, must obtain a visa before arriving.
+All visitors who require a visa must have the visa when they appear at a port of entry.

-Second Step: Once a visit visa has been issued, the applicant may land in Canada.
+A visit visa is issued and you can come to Canada.
 At the port of entry an immigration officer will question the applicant to ensure admissibility.

 A visitor visa may be for single entry or multiple entry use.
-Single entry visas may be issued up to six months before the expected date of travel.
-The maximum validity date for multiple entry visitor visas is up to five (5) years or one month prior to the expiry date on the passport/re-entry visa, whichever is earlier.
+Single-entry visas may be issued up to six months before the expected date of travel.
+The maximum validity date for multiple entry visitor visas is up to ten (10) years or one month prior to the expiry date on the passport/re-entry visa, whichever is earlier.
 POE officers will routinely grant entry for a period of six months to a person requesting entry as a visitor.